-Channel Width: Select the channel width of this device.
+Channel Width:

-According to IEEE 802.11n standard, using a higher bandwidth can increase wireless throughput.
+Select the channel width of this device.
+Options include 20MHz, 40MHz and 20/40MHz (this device automatically selects 20MHz or 40MHz, and 20MHz will be used if 40MHz is not available).
+According to IEEE 802.11n standard, using a channel width of 40MHz can increase wireless throughput.
 However, users may choose lower bandwidth due to the following reasons:

-- To increase the available number of channels within the limited total bandwidth. - To avoid interference from overlapping channels occupied by other devices in the environment. - 3.
+- 1. To increase the available number of channels within the limited total bandwidth. - 2.
+To avoid interference from overlapping channels occupied by other devices in the environment. - 3.
 Lower bandwidth can concentrate higher transmit power, increasing stability of wireless links over long distances.